Core concepts

 Watcher scheduling

-Scheduled watchers essentially act like if you manually ran a computed and read its value, only later.
+Scheduled watchers essentially act like if you manually ran a reactive function, only later.
 You can imagine it as something like this:

 // ...